-Floyd visits the “Santiago de Compostela”, St James of the Star Field, which is a beautiful cathedral and cooks up a Galicia signature dish which has been eaten by the monks for hundreds of years, in a 15th century monastery kitchen.
-Floyd visits the vineyards, joins the street festival and cooks for the president of Galicia.
+Keith visits the “Santiago de Compostela”, St James of the Star Field, which is a beautiful cathedral and cooks up a Galicia signature dish which has been eaten by the monks for hundreds of years, in a 15th-century monastery kitchen.
+He visits the vineyards, joins the street festival and cooks for the president of Galicia.

-Floyd wanders around the local market, visits various tapas Bars and joins a private gentleman’s club as they all work together in cooking classic Spanish dishes.
+Keith wanders around the local market, visits various tapas bars and joins a private gentleman’s club as they all work together in cooking classic Spanish dishes.
 He takes a journey on a pleasure boat and cooks up a tuna dish and ventures out into the countryside.

-Starts off in a restaurant and then onto a train journey through the beautiful landscape, and sits down to a traditional Majorcan breakfast.
-Floyd punts through the salt marshes and cooks a classic Majorcan dish off a mountainous road..
+Keith starts off in a restaurant and then onto a train journey through the beautiful landscape, and sits down to a traditional Majorcan breakfast.
+He punts through the salt marshes and cooks a classic Majorcan dish off a mountainous road.

-Floyd visits various restaurants including “The Magic Roundabout” which caters specifically for the British.
-Visits the fruit & veg market in Benidorm, has lunch at the local vineyard and then joins a street festival where they mage giant paella’s and share amongst the crowds.
+Keith visits various restaurants including “The Magic Roundabout” which caters specifically for the British.
+He visits the fruit & veg market in Benidorm, has lunch at the local vineyard and then joins a street festival where they make giant paellas and share amongst the crowds.

 This is the birthplace of Pablo Picasso and the home of flamenco dance.
-After checking out some of the sites, Floyd ventures to a hilltop overlooking the city and ocean and cooks a traditional Andalucia dish, then takes a bike ride out to a small ancient village.
+After checking out some of the sites, Keith ventures to a hilltop overlooking the city and ocean, cooks a traditional Andalucia dish, and then takes a bike ride out to a small ancient village.